The Battle Between the Burps and Farts: Screening

 The Battle Between the Burps and Farts was first screened in New York City and upon its première, was responsible for inciting many a fist fight amongst audience members.
 After it was submitted to the TromaDance festival, it became the first and so far only film to be booed by everybody in attendance.
 Despite this, Troma Entertainment executive Lloyd Kaufman remained optimistic about it, calling it a "high point of TromaDance 2004" and on the back of this film's screening, Troma released Meat Weed Madness which included this film as an extra on the DVD.

 Plot

 The film tells the story of a girl, Princess Martha Stew-Burp, who is able to channel flatulence at will.
-After she is kidnapped by a wizard, she is taught to channel her wind orally, but after being raped by the leader of the Burps, regains her ability to channel her wind anally.
+After she is kidnapped by a wizard, she is taught to channel her wind orally; however. after being raped by the leader of the Burps, Stew-Burp regains her ability to channel her wind anally.